Graham Rahal: Early racing

 In 2005, he won the Formula Atlantic class at the SCCA Runoffs and finished fourth in Star Mazda Series standings.
+After the season concluded, Rahal raced with A1 Team Lebanon for the final three rounds of 2005-06 A1 Grand Prix season.
 He moved to a full-time ride in the Champ Car Atlantic Series in 2006, where he won five races and finished second in the season standings.
 He also drove in the Indy Pro Series event on the Indianapolis Motor Speedway road course in conjunction with the 2006 United States Grand Prix and finished second.
+Rahal would once again jump in A1GP's Team Lebanon car for one race in the second round of the 2006-07 A1 Grand Prix season.
 SpeedTV reported in August 2006 that Rahal would drive for Newman/Haas Racing in the Champ Car World Series in 2007.

 2007

-On January 27 Rahal drove in the 24 Hours of Daytona.
-One of four drivers of the Southard Motorsports Lexus Riley, the car ran into early troubles and finished 62nd out of 70 entries.
+On January 27, 2007, Rahal drove in the 24 Hours of Daytona.
+One of four drivers of the Southard Motorsports Lexus Riley, the car ran into trouble early and finished 62nd out of seventy entries.
 On March 18, he drove in the 12 Hours of Sebring American Le Mans Series race for his father's Rahal Letterman Racing team.
-He drove a Porsche 911 GT3-RSR with two other drivers, finishing 6th in the GT2 class and 15th overall.
+He drove a Porsche 911 GT3-RSR with two other drivers, finishing sixth in the GT2 class and fifteenth overall.

 On March 27 news reports from the previous summer were confirmed when he was announced as the second driver for Newman/Haas/Lanigan Racing in the Champ Car World Series and drove the No. 2 Panoz DP01 sponsored by MEDI|ZONE alongside his teammate, three-time series champion Sébastien Bourdais.
 On April 8 in his debut in the Champ Car World Series at the Vegas Grand Prix, Rahal hit the wall on the front stretch on the first lap and retired from the race.
-On April 15 at the Toyota Grand Prix of Long Beach he finished his first Champ Car race, ending up 8th.
-On April 22, in just his 3rd Champ Car race, he became the youngest ever podium finisher in Champ Car history after finishing 2nd in Houston.
-Rahal completed his rookie season in 5th place in series points with four podium finishes but without a race win.
+On April 15 at the Toyota Grand Prix of Long Beach, he finished his first Champ Car race, ending up eighth.
+On April 22, in just his third Champ Car race, he became the youngest ever podium finisher in Champ Car history after finishing 2nd in Houston.
+Rahal completed his rookie season in fifth place in series points with four podium finishes but without a race win.